storizzi/Deep-Live-Cam-Mac-Installer/README.md

 ### Manually Enabling Camera Access

+If you are struggling to enable Camera access, try the following manual approach:

 1. Open `System Settings` (or `System Preferences` on older macOS versions).
 2. Go to `Privacy & Security` > `Camera`.
 3. Find your terminal application (e.g., Terminal, iTerm).